mariodavid/mariodavid.github.io/_drafts/salesforce-through-the-lens-of-a-java-dev-2.md

 ### Abstraction Pyramid Revisited

-In the next section we will take a look at concrete examples how Salesforce coveres the different categories with multiple solutions even within one category.
-The reason is that for the different tasks different abstraction levels or "super-powers" are necessary to fulfil the requirement.
+In the next section, we will take a look at concrete examples of how Salesforce covers the different categories with multiple solutions even within one category.
+The reason is that for the different tasks different abstraction levels or "super-powers" are necessary to fulfill the requirement.

-In the first blog post I drawed a very high level and oversimplified abstraction pyramid and was putting Salesforce somewhere in there.
+In the first blog post, I drew a very high level and oversimplified abstraction pyramid and was putting Salesforce somewhere in there.

+Now we can zoom in a little further and concentrate only on the Salesforce side and try to compare it to the CUBA / high-level Java category.

 <img src="/images/salesforce-through-the-lens-of-a-java-dev-part-2/abstraction-pyramid-salesforce-cuba.png" />

-Now we can zoom in a little further and concentrate only on the Salesforce side and try to compare it the CUBA / high-level Java category.

-What we will see then is that actually the closer we look, the more diverse the picture becomes Instead of clean cuts between the abstraction categories with straight lines (red line), you can almost thing of it like an overlap between those categories.
+What we will see then is that actually the closer we look, the more diverse the picture becomes.
+Instead of clean cuts between the abstraction categories with straight lines (red line), you can almost think of it as an overlap between those categories.
+Here I expressed through a very curved red line.

-Also the borders of the pyramid that indicate the transition from the flexible space (white area within the pyramid) to the inflexible space (dashed area outside the pyramid) are not straight lines.
-Instead it is more an somewhat undefined wavy line that shows a correlation between speed / abstraction and flexibility.
+Also, the borders of the pyramid that indicate the transition from the flexible space (white area within the pyramid) to the inflexible space (dashed area outside the pyramid) are not straight lines.

+Instead, it is more a somewhat undefined wavy line.
+Before it was more indicating that there is a linear relationship, but this is probably not true.
+Now it only shows that there is _some_ correlation between speed/abstraction and flexibility.

 The points (1) - (7) are arbitrary solutions within Salesforce like "Process Builder" (some of them we will see in the examples below).

-The important point here is, that it is not inheriently dependent on the abstraction category like "in Salesforce everything is more high level and faster" in a black / white fashion.
-But instead the reality is more shades of grey.
+The important point here to take away is, that it is not inherently dependent on the abstraction category like "in Salesforce everything is more high level and faster" in a black/white fashion.
+But instead, the reality is more shades of grey.
 It might be that there are solutions in the CUBA world that have the same abstraction level as something in Salesforce (like the BPM add-on) or even higher.

 ### Example Project: Salesforce Petclinic